nli-acl2020/nli-acl2020.github.io/3-speaker.md

 **Talk**: _Reflections on Semantic Parsing and Learning from Users_

 **Bio**: Percy Liang is an Associate Professor of Computer Science at Stanford University (B.S. from MIT, 2004; Ph.D. from UC Berkeley, 2011).
+Percy was also the lead scientist at Semantic Machines and now works at Microsoft part-time on conversational AI.
 His two research goals are (i) to make machine learning more robust, fair, and interpretable; and (ii) to make computers easier to communicate with through natural language.

 His awards include the Presidential Early Career Award for Scientists and Engineers (2019), IJCAI Computers and Thought Award (2016), an NSF CAREER Award (2016), a Sloan Research Fellowship (2015), and a Microsoft Research Faculty Fellowship (2014).